utkarsh-umang/Scale_Brands_Lab/README.md

 # Scale Brands Lab

-A single-page website created using [bolt.new](https://bolt.new) and built with Vite, TypeScript, and React.
+A single-page website built with Vite, TypeScript, and React.

 ## Getting Started